-The developments are on two-acre sites (264 feet by 330 feet), except the two-story apartment complexes are on 1.5 acre sites (220 feet by 297 feet).
+The developments are on two acre sites (264 feet by 330 feet), except apartments2 (two story) developments are on 1.5 acre sites (220 feet by 297 feet).
 The plans show east or north vehicle and pedestrian entries.
 Flip horizontally or vertically for west or south entries.

 The house developments have nothing but detached houses.
 The duplex developments have duplexes, or duplexes and houses.
 The house and duplex developments have each unit on an individual lot.